Himanshukrabc/TaskSense-Repo/README.md

 This project is a webapp for managing Tasks.It has the following functionalities:
 1) User can add new Tasks
 2) User can Edit/Delete existing tasks
+3) App can display Pending/Completed tasks based on choice of user.
-3) User can Search for existing tasks
+4) User can Search for existing tasks

 ## Installation/Build